Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect

 where $O_i$ is the observed data.
 Thus, $\hat{\theta}$ is the estimator of $\theta$ that satisfies the population relation $\e \left[\psi(O,\theta)\right]=0$.\footnote{See, for example, \cite{Wooldridge2010} and \cite{BoosStefanski2013} for more on M-estimation.} Under standard regularity conditions\footnote{Theorem 7.2 in \cite{BoosStefanski2013} states the conditions for the asymptotic normality of M-estimators.
 A more general treatment of these regularity conditions can be found in \cite{NeweyMcFadden1994}.} and assuming that the relevant moments exist, i.e.~$\e \left[\pd{\psi(O,\theta)}{\theta'}\right]$ exists and is nonsingular, and $\e \left[\psi(O,\theta)\psi(O,\theta)'\right]$ exists and is finite, the asymptotic distribution of an M-estimator is given by

 with

-Since all the weighting estimators considered in this paper can be represented as an M-estimator, we can apply these general results to obtain the asymptotic distribution of each estimator.

-Weighting estimators are all functions of the instrument propensity score (IPS), $p(X)$\@.
-In this section, as in Sections \ref{sec:mle} and \ref{sec:cbps}, we assume a parametric model, $F(X,\alpha)$, for $p(X)$\@.
-Thus, the LATE can be estimated by a two-step procedure where the parameters of the instrument propensity score are estimated in the first step and the unknown IPS is replaced with its estimate in the second step to estimate the LATE\@.
-Alternatively, one could jointly estimate $\alpha$ and $\late$ within an M-estimation framework using both moment functions related to $\alpha$ and $\late$.
-The moment function related to the estimation of $\alpha$ is either the score from the maximum likelihood estimation or the covariate balancing condition from \cite{IR2014}.
-The moment functions related to $\late$ are derived from the identification results of the LATE\@.
-All moment functions are summarized in Table \ref{tab:moments}.
-For different weighting estimators, different combinations of moment functions will be necessary.
+We use different combinations of moment functions listed in Table \ref{tab:moments} for each of the weighting estimators.